 That’s because there are pros and cons of both diets.

-You might think of Jenny Craig as “the Cadillac of meal delivery,” in the sense that it’s the top-rated meal delivery diet, getting high marks for convenience, taste of food, and one-on-one attention.
+Jenny Craig is pretty much “the Cadillac of meal delivery,” in the sense that it’s the top-rated meal delivery diet, getting high marks for convenience, taste of food, and one-on-one attention.
 (But, expensive!)

 We’ll sum this whole battle up by saying that WW is the best “do it yourself” diet, offering a lot of flexibility.
 However, some people find that it offer too much freedom and responsibility, and as a result WW doesn’t work for them.